Ericwyn/go-kml/README.md

-# go-kmz
+# go-kml
-export nmea log to KMZ file, which you can open with googleMap
+create a kml file with location message list

 ## demo